 The next day, I finished shredding all the meat.
 Yes, it was fatty, but this is what makes it so scrumptious after pressure cooking.
 Last night, I reheated some of the shredded carnitas meat and made tortas.
 Oh, my goodness were they amazing.

 This meat is so versatile.
 It goes in breakfast burritos, regular burritos, and tamales, although I’ve never tried my hand at that.
-I leave tamale making to the professionals.
-I will, however, Instant Pot another pork butt to make carnitas.
+I leave tamale-making to the professionals.
+However, I will Instant Pot another pork butt to make carnitas.